 Power does funny things to people.
 It can lead them to betray their values.
 Or it can reveal the artificiality of values that are born of political convenience and expedience.

 The Republicans have been firmly in power since the Reagan Revolution of 1980s.
 Even when they have not been in power via electoral victory, they have continued to exert tremendous influence.
 Over the last 40 years, Democrats have essentially ceded their Liberal stance on most economic issues, instead marking their territory through a handful of social and cultural issues such as reproductive rights and gun control.
-All the wh width=ile, Conservative economics schemes have reigned supreme, and the GOP absolutely dominates a large swath of Southern, Midwestern, and Western states.
+All the while, Conservative economics schemes have reigned supreme, and the GOP absolutely dominates a large swath of Southern, Midwestern, and Western states.

 Yet despite their successes, Republicans have recently betrayed their small government values and morphed into the party of intrusive, centralized government at the state level.